-New Music: Autoheart Champion LGBT Rights in Russia with ‘Moscow’ VideoPosted on July 19th, 2013 by Anna in New Music
+New Music: Autoheart Champion LGBT Rights in Russia with ‘Moscow’ VideoPosted on July 19th, 2013 by UK Music Jobs in New Music

 Talented London-based indie songsmiths Autoheart, released their debut album Punch this week.
 We’re huge fans of the guys here at UK Music Jobs and we’ve been looking forward to this record for ages, so we’re happy to inform you it’s every bit as brilliant as their initial singles hinted it might be and we highly recommend you download it now from iTunes, you won’t be disappointed.